DELTA FEST 2026

 BREAKOUT SESSIONS · 12:30 PM

-Ownership & Investment in Rural and Small-City Opportunity Zone Corridors
+Ownership & Investment in Rural and Small-City OZ Corridors

-How Opportunity Zone (OZ) investment is evolving beyond major metros—into rural and small-city corridors where land, infrastructure, and long-term growth potential are converging.
+Where the next wave of development is quietly taking shape—how Opportunity Zone investment is evolving beyond major metros into rural and small-city corridors where land, infrastructure, and long-term growth potential are converging.

-How HBCUs can be directly aligned with multi-year industry demand—moving from general talent development to targeted pipelines tied to real projects across the region.
+AI, defense, health, logistics, tech and manufacturing—how HBCUs can be directly aligned with multi-year industry demand, moving from general talent development to targeted pipelines tied to real projects across the region.

 INVITATION ONLY